 One of the forms you must complete when you file for bankruptcy is called the Summary of Your Assets and Liabilities and Certain Statistical Information.
 This schedule summarizes the detailed information you provide to the court in other documents and includes information about your income, expenses, debts, and property.
 Read on to learn more about the Summary of Your Assets and Liabilities and Certain Statistical Information, including how to complete it.
 (To learn about the other forms you must file in Chapter 7 and Chapter 13 bankruptcy and to find instructions on how to complete each of the Schedules referenced here, see Completing the Bankruptcy Forms.)

-The Summary of Schedules helps the bankruptcy trustee and judge get a quick look at your bankruptcy filing.
+The Summary of Your Assets and Liabilities and Certain Statistical Information helps the bankruptcy trustee and judge get a quick look at your bankruptcy filing.
 It summarizes the figures you entered onto your Schedules and lists your total assets and total liabilities.